-A few companions joined him in the work.
-They lived in the loft above the classroom praying together, sharing their lives and possessions in mutual support as a community.
+A few companions joined him in the work living in the loft above their classroom.
+They prayed together and shared their lives and possessions in mutual support as a community.

-Nano Nagle, a pioneer in the provision of free education to the youth of the city of Cork, founded the Presentation Sisters in 1775.
+Nano Nagle, a pioneer in the provision of free education to the youth of the city of Cork, had already founded the Presentation Sisters in 1775.

 Edmund Rice’s founding charism gave birth to two congregations, the Congregation of Christian Brothers and the Congregation of Presentation Brothers.

 In the early days, when Edmund first began to attract followers to his way of life, they formed themselves into a small group of companions.
 They lived together in community, and began to follow an adaptation of the Presentation Sisters’ Rule.
-The Holy See had already approved of this Rule when Edmund and his followers began to use their adaptation of it in 1809 to guide their first faltering steps along the path of religious life.
+The Holy See had already approved of this Rule when Edmund and his followers began to use their adaptation of it in 1809.

 A few Brothers, notably Michael Augustine Riordan, continued to live by the Presentation Rule.
 They continued as the Presentation Brothers and became an Apostolic Institute in 1889.